Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Safety Items to Pack for Merida

-Besides clothing, here are some things to buy for added safety in Merida:
+Besides clothing, here are five things to buy for added safety in Merida.

 Because Merida water is unsafe to drink, you can drink bottled water, which is readily available.